Articles of the German-South African Lawyers’ Association e. V.

 (1) Membership of the Association ends

-a) with the death of a member;
+a) upon the death of a member;

-b) with the resignation of a member; resignation has to be declared in writing to the Board of Directors and is effective from the end of the business year.
+b) upon the resignation of a member; resignation has to be declared in writing to the Board of Directors and is effective from the end of the relevant business year.
 Leaving through resignation is only permitted at the end of a calendar year subject to three months’ notice.
 Fees already paid will not be reimbursed;

-c) with expulsion from the Association; a member shall be expelled by decision of the Board of Directors from the Association if his conduct has harmed the interests of the Association; the expelled member may appeal to the General Assembly;
+c) upon expulsion from the Association; a member shall be expelled by decision of the Board of Directors from the Association if his conduct has harmed the interests of the Association; the expelled member may appeal to the General Assembly;

 Bodies of the Association